Core Update Recovery

 Step 1: The “Information Gain” Gap Analysis

-The single biggest reason for a traffic drop in 2026 is a lack of Information Gain.
-Google’s AI Overviews (formerly SGE) can now synthesize the “consensus” instantly.
-If your content only provides the consensus, you are now redundant in the eyes of the December 2025 Core Update.
+The single biggest reason for a traffic drop is a lack of Information Gain.
+Google’s AI Overviews can synthesize consensus instantly.

-To recover, you must move beyond “topical relevance” and focus on “Information Delta”—the difference between what the AI already knows and what you are teaching the reader.
+If your content only provides consensus, you become redundant in search results.
+To recover, move beyond “topical relevance” and focus on “Information Delta”—the difference between what search engines already know and what you are teaching the reader.

 The “Proprietary Variable” (PV) Framework

-• The “Field Notes” Approach: Include raw, unedited observations.
-If you are reviewing a product or service, provide a “12-Month Durability Score” with original photography of real-world wear and tear.
+• Field Notes Approach: Include raw, unedited observations.
+If reviewing a product or service, provide original testing insights with original photography showing real-world wear and tear.

 • Visual Evidence: AI agents struggle to replicate proprietary charts derived from first-party data.
 Use original infographics rather than stock vectors.